tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 It's like pottery.

-Their coach super *did* have to stand-in for Oli at the AniMajor, but I prefer my interpretation.
+Their coach did have to stand-in for Oli at the AniMajor, sure, but I prefer my interpretation.

 **What would success look like?** Kaka avenges the TI7 Newbee grand finals against Liq-- oh wait.